cvat-ai/cvat/datumaro/docs/user_manual.md

 datum project export -f tf_detection_api
 ```

-### Filter project
+### Extract subproject

-This command allows to create a sub-Project form a Project.
+This command allows to create a sub-Project from a Project.
 The new project
 includes only items satisfying some condition.
 XPath is used as a query
 format.